 If you want to expand your imaging proficiency and share Mac’s twenty-plus years experience in digital imaging, then this is a workshop you want to be a part of!

 COVID-19 Update: For all in-person workshops and trips in 2023, Santa Fe Workshops highly recommends that all participants, staff, and instructors attending be up to date with Covid vaccinations (per definition of the CDC).

-Working knowledge of digital workflow, solid Photoshop CS6 or CC, Lightroom 6 or CC skills, and basic printmaking skills are necessary.
+Working knowledge of digital workflow.
+Adobe Photoshop and Lightroom Classic proficiency and basic printmaking skills are required.